______________________________________________________________________________________________________

 Student Testimonials

-Louis Stokes Alliances for Minority Participation (LSAMP) program assists universities and colleges in their efforts to significantly increase the numbers of students matriculating into and successfully completing high-quality degree programs in science, technology, engineering and mathematics (STEM) disciplines in order to diversify the STEM workforce.
-Particular emphasis is placed on transforming undergraduate STEM education through innovative, evidence-based recruitment and retention strategies, and relevant educational experiences in support of racial and ethnic groups historically underrepresented in STEM disciplines: African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and Native Pacific Islanders.
-The Meyerhoff Scholars Program is a key component to the implementation of LSAMP at UMBC.
+The Louis Stokes Alliances for Minority Participation (LSAMP) program supports universities and colleges in their efforts to significantly increase the number of students matriculating into and successfully completing high-quality degree programs in Science, Technology, Engineering, and Mathematics (STEM) disciplines, thereby expanding the STEM workforce.
+Particular emphasis is placed on transforming undergraduate STEM education for all STEM students through innovative, evidence-based recruitment and retention strategies, as well as relevant educational experiences that have been shown to support the success of groups historically underrepresented in STEM disciplines.

-The LSAMP Program at UMBC is funded through an award from the National Science Foundation (Award #1002566).
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).
+The LSAMP Program at UMBC has been funded through an award from the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).

 Please note: UMBC is committed to creating an accessible and inclusive environment for all students, staff, and visitors.
 If you have difficulties accessing any of the materials on our site, please contact us so that we can provide an alternative format and remedy any accessibility challenges.